If you would like to make further enquiries about Waiuta, please feel free to make contact:

 Waiuta is a perfect spot for nature lovers, historians and photographers alike.

-Jimmy Martin, by appointment for groups, brings the historic gold mining town of Waiuta alive.
-His one-person re-enactment of the discovery of New Zealand's second richest gold mine allows you to travel back in time and absorb the colourful history and activity of the place.
+Contact Reefton i-SITE to arrange a guided walk which brings the historic gold mining town of Waiuta alive.
+The discovery of New Zealand's second richest gold mine allows you to travel back in time and absorb the colourful history and activity of the place.

-For those who just want to explore without Jimmy's company, Waiuta offers a range of walks around the town's streets and nearby mine and battery sites.
-Within one and a half hours you can explore the site of the gold discovery, imagine the children swimming in the 25 yard pool, hear the sounds of activity at the Blackwater mine area and pass by the old police station where sometimes the "honorary mayor" of Waiuta Tim White resides.
+For those who just want to explore, Waiuta offers a range of walks around the town's streets and nearby mine and battery sites.
+Within one and a half hours you can explore the site of the gold discovery, imagine the children swimming in the 25 yard pool, hear the sounds of activity at the Blackwater mine area and pass by the old police station.

 If you have more time to spare, you can either drive or climb up the hill to the Prohibition Mine site and marvel at the views of the Paparoa Ranges and Southern Alps in the distance.
 On a clear day you can see Mt Cook.
 You can stand over what was New Zealand's deepest mineshaft at 879 metres and ponder that the last 150 metres of the shaft was actually below sea level.